Skip to main content

 2. Conduct a comprehensive review of all policies, procedures, and screening and vetting processes for adjustment of status, ancillary benefits, and associated waiver applications by noncitizens seeking adjustment of status under the DV Program.

 The memorandum states that the hold was issued at the direction of DHS Secretary Noem.
-It cites the mass shooting at Brown University and of an MIT professor, which were allegedly committed by a noncitizen admitted under the DV Program.
+It cites the December 2025 shootings at Brown University and of an MIT professor, allegedly committed by a noncitizen admitted under the DV Program.

 Trump 2.0 [ID #2156]